koopero/loopin-base/COOKBOOK.md

 Loopin controls are defined in Markdown files in `control/*.md`.
 These files are mostly standard Markdown, with the intention of combining project documentation and control.

 The actual controls are defined in YAML using codeblock elements with the language `control`.

+All paths defined in Loopin presets may be controlled.
+The prefix `loopin/` is used in controls to allow controls outside the `ofxLoopin` runtime.

 The most useful types of control are `float` ( slider ) and `options`.